nf-core/eager/docs/usage.md

 #### `--malt_top_percent`

-Specify the top percent value of the LCA algorthim.
+Specify the top percent value of the LCA algorithm.
 From the [MALT manual](http://ab.inf.uni-tuebingen.de/data/software/malt/download/manual.pdf):
 "For each read, only those matches are used for taxonomic placement whose bit disjointScore is within 10% of the best disjointScore for that read.".
 Default: